 What’s the Harm in Keeping a Spare Phone Lying Around?

 Holding on to old phones while buying new ones creates an imbalance between the rate of consumption and the rate of reuse and recycling; and our current rate of resource consumption is unsustainable.
-The Global E-waste Monitor 2020 report found, worldwide, a record 53.6 million tonnes of unwanted tech products (including computers, TVs, appliances and mobile phones) was discarded in 2019.
-Just 17.4 per cent of it was recycled.
+The Global E-waste Monitor 2024 report found, worldwide, 62 million tonnes of electronic waste (including computers, TVs, appliances and mobile phones) was discarded in 2022.
+Only 22.3 per cent was reported to have been properly recycled, which roughly amounted to less than one quarter of that year’s electronic waste.

 It’s far more environmentally and economically beneficial to tap the valuable resources – we’re talking finite rare earth elements and gold, silver and copper – within an existing phone than it is to mine new ones.
 It saves on CO2 emissions, too: making new products from brand-new materials requires a lot of fossil fuel to extract and process elements from the earth.